Listen to This Article

 Agreeing with what we just discussed, although consumers clarified they prefer sustainable packaging, it might not be the most important factor for shoppers when making a purchase.

 They asked the participants in the study about other factors, like price and ease of use.
-When ranking all the different factors, from most important to least important, the chart revealed some surprising conclusions.
+The chart revealed some surprising conclusions when ranking all the different factors, from most important to least important.
 Here’s the ranking in order of importance:

 - Hygiene and food safety